nradulovic/neon-kernel/README.md

 settings) and in `port_config.h` (port depended settings, located in port directory structure).

-Currently, kernel is ported only to ARMv7-M architecture range of microcontrollers.
-It was tested on STM32F100 series of microcontrollers, but it should work, with minimal modifications, on any ARMv7-M CPU.
+Currently, kernel is officially ported only to ARMv7-M architecture range of micro-controllers.
+It was tested on STM32F100 series of micro-controllers, but it should work, with minimal modifications, on any ARMv7-M CPU.
 Some other ports like AVR-GCC are planned, too.

 ## Building

-The kernel was built using arm-none-eabi GCC v4.8 compiler toolchain (from https://launchpad.net/gcc-arm-embedded/+download) and binary was downloaded to the MCU using _texane_ gdb-server.
+The kernel was built using arm-none-eabi GCC v4.8 compiler tool-chain (from https://launchpad.net/gcc-arm-embedded/+download) and binary was downloaded to the MCU using _texane_ gdb-server.
 There are no makefiles, it is assumed that IDE will generate them for you.